rrfborn/Archer-MR600-Bot/README.md

 Open Google Chrome and go to chrome://extensions/.
 Enable "Developer mode" in the top right corner.
 Click "Load unpacked" and select the folder containing the extension files.
-Navigate to your router (usually http://tplinkmodem.net or 192.168.1.1).
+Navigate to your router (usually http://tplinkmodem.net or 192.168.1.1). >  http://tplinkmodem.net will work best and is the tested and most supported page.
 The MR600 Bot menu will appear automatically on the right side of the screen.

 📦 Files in this repo